kth-step/HolBA/examples/riscv/README.md

 ### 7. BIR symbolic execution analysis

-- built on a [general theory of symbolic execution](https://arxiv.org/abs/2304.08848) instantiated for BIR
+- built on a [general theory of symbolic execution](https://arxiv.org/abs/2304.08848), instantiated for BIR
 - **automatic** inside HOL4 if parameters have the right shape
 - a summarizing collection of performance evaluations for the benchmark programs can be found in [experiment_data.log](experiment_data.log)
-- at the end of an execution, a set of profiling measurements are printed into the respective HOL4 build log, e.g. `aes/.hollogs/aes_symb_execTheory`
+- at the end of an execution, a set of profiling measurements are printed into the respective HOL4 build log, e.g., `aes/.hollogs/aes_symb_execTheory`

 Example: